Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson1.1-GettingStarted.md

 # Getting Started

+Check out the left-hand side of your IDE, or coding software.

+This is the navigator, or the explorer, and it should be opened to your project folder.

 Before anything else, we must navigate to:

 ```/ {ProjectName} / src / main / java / {package/name} / Main.java```.